 \section{Network Embedding with Source-Target Contexts}

-A network embedding is mapping from each RNA node to a low-dimensional representation, denoted as a mapping function $f: v_i \rightarrow y_i \in \Re^d, \quad \forall v_i \in V$, where $d$ is the dimensionality of the embedding such that $d \ll n$.
-The embedding $y_i$ associated with each node $v_i$ is learned such that, in this embedding space, nodes preserve some meaningful proximities to other nodes according to the given topology in the networks $G_d$ and $G_u$.
-We propose the embedding space to have two components: source context and target context.
-That is, each embedding vector $y_i = [s_i, t_i]^\top$ is represented as a concatenation of the "source context", $s_i \in \Re^{d/2}$, and "target context", $t_i \in \Re^{d/2}$.
+A network embedding is mapping from each RNA node to a low-dimensional representation, denoted as a mapping function $f: v_i \rightarrow y_i \in \Re^d, \forall v_i \in V$, where $d$ is the embedding dimensionality $\mathrel{s.t.} d \ll n$.
+The embedding $y_i$ associated with each node $v_i$ is learned such that nodes preserve some meaningful proximities to each other according to the given topology in both networks $G_d$ and $G_u$.
+We propose the embedding to have two components: source context and target context.
+That is, each embedding vector $y_i = [s_i, t_i]^\top$ is represented as a concatenation of the source context, $s_i \in \Re^{d/2}$, and target context, $t_i \in \Re^{d/2}$.
 This embedding representation can simultaneously capture directed and undirected edges by our proposed first-order directed proximity and second-order undirected proximity.
-The first-order directed proximity represents the directed regulatory interaction between node $i$'s source context and node $j$'s target context, defined as
+The first-order directed proximity represents a binding affinity from node $i$'s source context to node $j$'s target context, defined as

 Note, $d_1(v_i, v_j)$ can take on a different value than $d_1(v_j, v_i)$.
-The second-order undirected proximity represents the functional affinity between node $i$ and node $j$, defined as
+The second-order undirected proximity represents the functional similarity between node $i$ and node $j$, defined as

-The value of these proximities is the Euclidean distance, where the embeddings are trained such that if two nodes have a positive (directed or undirected) edge, its respective embeddings will be more similar, i.e., having a smaller distance.
+The value of these proximities is a Euclidean distance, where the embeddings are selected so that if two nodes have a positive (directed or undirected) edge, its respective embeddings should be more similar, i.e., having a smaller distance.
 Otherwise, if two nodes have a negative or non-interactions, their embeddings should be more dissimilar, incurring a greater distance.